 - Within your myLoyola account, you can test the video visit functionality prior to your appointment to confirm your smartphone, tablet or computer settings.

-- You may start your video visit no earlier than 20 minutes prior to your appointment start time by selecting the "Begin Visit" button.
+- You may start your video visit no earlier than 30 minutes prior to your appointment start time by selecting the green "Begin Visit" button.

 Will I have to pay for a virtual visit?